karloag/az104_ShareSafely/README.md

-# ShareSafely - File Share Web App (Implement and manage storage
+# ShareSafely - File Share Web App (Implement and manage storage)

-Create a web application where users can securely upload files to Azure Blob Storage.
-Once uploaded, the application generates a unique, time-limited link for the user to share.
+This is a web application that allows users to securely upload files to Azure Blob Storage.
+Once uploaded, the application generates a unique, time-limited link for the User to share.
 This ensures that only authorized users with the link can access the uploaded file for a specified duration.

-- **Programming required?**: ✅ (For creating the web application and generating unique time-limited links.)

 - **Azure Services Used:**
   - Azure Blob Storage